cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 .. note::

-   Cilium's kube-proxy replacement depends on the :ref:`host-services` feature, therefore a v4.19.57, v5.1.16, v5.2.0 or more recent Linux kernel is required.
+   Cilium's kube-proxy replacement depends on the socket-LB feature, which requires a v4.19.57, v5.1.16, v5.2.0 or more recent Linux kernel.
    Linux kernels v5.3 and v5.8 add additional features that Cilium can use to further optimize the kube-proxy replacement implementation.